cerise-phine/Phine/README.md

 Phine is just an object that provides you every functionality you need.
 It is designed to not to interrupt you in your coding process if you don't want it.
 You even don't need to use the Phine object itself, instead you can use most of the classes and traits without the context of Phine.

+So yey, it is PHP but it is fine = Phine

 ## Phine: Core
 The core of the object is split into different traits with own puposes:
 * **Core\Config\Config** - Provides all config variables